ashleshalondhe/Figma-Projects/README.md

 # Figma-Projects
-All my Design practice are here
+All my Design practices are here.
+Source of learning: Udemy and YouTube.